dbuarque/portal/README.md

 #### Environment Variables
 1. `REMOTE_BACKEND`
-   If you are not internal to lupoex, then you will not have access to a couple of things that are necessary for the functioning of the app, (the lupoex API as well as the tradingview charting_library both of which are not open source as of this time.
+   If you are not internal to lupoex, then you will not have access to a couple of things that are necessary for the functioning of the app, (the lupoex API as well as the tradingview charting_library both of which are not open source as of this time).
 In order to run the app locally, you will need to set `REMOTE_BACKEND` to true like so:
    ```shell
    REMOTE_BACKEND=true npm start